Back

 These checks are required by law to ensure the safety of children.

-Get a full assessment
+Getting a full assessment

-We will then assess your suitability for fostering and will make several visits to you and your family, if you have one.
+We will then assess your suitability for fostering and will make several visits to you and your family if you have one.

 This is also an opportunity for you to learn more about what fostering involves.